VinceNolan999/ms1-nicola/README.md

     - all pages checked with no issues.
 -  https://wave.webaim.org/ - A web accessibility checker
     - no errors or contrast errors detected.
     - contrast passed .
-Contrast Ratio of 5.08 on about me page.
+Contrast Ratio of 5.08 on about me page and 5.12 on contact page.

 ### User stories testing